bagaag/multigenre/README.md

 Multigenre is a tool for managing multiple semicolon-separated genre tags across a large collection of MP3/M4A files.

 ## Features
-- Scans a music folder for files and displays meta data in a filterable and sortable table.
+- Scan a music folder for files and display meta data in a filterable and sortable table.
-- Allows the user to select one or more genres to set or unset with checkboxes for each track.
+- Select one or more genres to set or unset with checkboxes for each track.
+- One-click to play track for audio identification.

+## How to Use

+TBD

+## Development Setup

+Create new environment (only do this once) from the project folder

+`python -m venv .`

+Activate environment - everything else assumes this has been done

+`source ./bin/activate`

+Packages installed w/ pip

+- mutagen
+- fastapi[standard]

 ## To Do

-- Implement genre update
+- Implement genre tag update
+- Documentation
 - Check/Uncheck all in Genre header
 - Project mode: display ~1 page of random tracks, remember processed tracks when reloaded to show next batch, display # processed vs unprocessed.
 - Playlists: load playlists from linked directory and allow limiting tracks shown to those in (or not in) one or more selected playlists; select playlist, choose include or exclude and apply, repeat as needed.
 - Multiple named project support: Save project with name.
 Load project by selecting from drop down.
 - Album mode: sets/unsets all tracks in the same album
 - Track mode: sets/unsets all tracks in the same album
-- Documentation
+- Edit other tag values

 ## Change Log

+2024-11-16
+- Rewrite API from PHP to Python.
+The tag lib from PHP only has "alpha" support for writing tags, while the mutagen lib from Python is used by several desktop tag editor applications.

 2024-11-14
 - Button to clear cache